sravps7/sravps7.github.io/academic.md

 ----

 This was followed by me getting a rank of 433 out of 150,000 students in the prestigious Joint Entrance Exam (JEE) Advanced for Engineering and a rank of 639 out of around 1,400,000 students in JEE Mains.
-I was duly admitted into the Electrical Engineering department at the Indian Institute of Technology, Bombay (IIT B).
+I was duly admitted into the Electrical Engineering department at the Indian Institute of Technology, Bombay (IIT-B).

-These are the notable courses that I have done in my two years at IIT Bombay.
+These are the notable courses that I have done in my two and half years at IIT Bombay.

 ### Electrical Engineering